JW0914/Wikis/Scripts+Configs/OpenVPN/ReadMe.md

     - *`/etc/openvpn/tls-crypt.psk`* must be manually added to the directory *`/var/sec/chroot-openvpn/etc/openvpn`*
       - Generate with: `openvpn --genkey --secret /var/sec/chroot-openvpn/etc/openvpn/tls-crypt.psk`
     - The two blank lines following `[<OPTIONS>]` should remain, followed by the EOF blank line, or three in total.
-      - ConfD will append an additional two options to the end of *`/var/sec/chroot-openvpn/etc/openvpn/openvpn.conf`* when SSL VPN is enabled in WebAdmin.
+      - When SSL VPN is enabled in WebAdmin, ConfD will append an additional two options to the end of <br> *`/var/sec/chroot-openvpn/etc/openvpn/openvpn.conf`*.
-        - ConfD utilizes *`openvpn.conf-default`* to dynamically create *`/var/sec/chroot-openvpn/etc/openvpn/openvpn.conf`* upon SSL VPN being enabled in WebAdmin; once disabled, ConfD deletes *`openvpn.conf`*.
+        - Upon SSL VPN being enabled in WebAdmin, ConfD utilizes *`openvpn.conf-default`* to dynamically create *`/var/sec/chroot-openvpn/etc/openvpn/openvpn.conf`*; once disabled, ConfD deletes *`openvpn.conf`*.
     - The single `#` at the beginning of the file is for `vim`, else it won't apply syntax highlighting in config files.

 ###### EC TLS Ciphers ######